On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

-Next, the higher order structure functions can be similarly studied.
+Next, higher-order structure functions can be studied similarly.
 Figure \ref{fig:23} plots the variation of even and odd order structure functions $S_{2n+1}^{lp} \left(r\right)$ with scale \textit{r} at \textit{z}=0.
-It is now clear that the original Kolomgrov's scaling (Eq. \eqref{eq:1}) for incompressible flow does not apply for self-gravitating collisionless dark matter flow.
-On small scale, all even order reduced structure functions follow the same scaling of $S_{2nr}^{lp} \propto \beta _{2n}^{*} r^{{2/3} } $, while all odd order structure functions follow a linear scaling such that $S_{2n+1}^{lp} \propto r$ .
+It is now clear that the original Kolmogorov scaling (Eq. \eqref{eq:1}) for incompressible flow does not apply to a self-gravitating collisionless dark matter flow due to the collisionless nature and long-range gravity.
+On small scales, all even order $\textbf{reduced}$ structure functions follow $S_{2nr}^{lp} \propto \beta _{2n}^{*} r^{{2/3} } $, while all odd order structure functions follow a linear scaling such that $S_{2n+1}^{lp} \propto r$.

 The general form for even order structure function $S_{2n}^{lp}(r)$ can be precisely modeled as,